 We generally do not enter into long-term minimum purchase commitments.
 Our principal long-term commitments consist of obligations under operating leases for office space.
-There were no material changes to our contractual obligations and commitments during the three months ended March 31, 2017 as compared to our contractual obligations and commitments presented under the heading "Contractual Obligations and Commitments" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" or the heading "Commitments and Contingencies" in Note 12 of the Notes to Consolidated Financial Statements in Part II, Item 8 of our Annual Report on Form 10-K filed with the SEC on February 28, 2017.
+In June 2017, we executed an amendment to our operating lease for our corporate headquarters in San Francisco.
+In accordance with the amendment, effective August 2017, we reduced our leased space by approximately 18,000 square feet of the approximately 67,000 square feet of total previously leased space, which reduces our future operating lease commitments by approximately \$2.4 million over the remaining lease term.
+Other than this change to our lease obligation at our corporate headquarters, there were no material changes to our contractual obligations or commitments during the nine months ended September 30, 2017 as compared to our contractual obligations and commitments presented under the heading "Contractual Obligations and Commitments" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" or the heading "Commitments and Contingencies" in Note 12 of the Notes to Consolidated Financial Statements in Part II, Item 8 of our Annual Report on Form 10-K filed with the SEC on February 28, 2017.